 At Shirley Infant School we give a high priority to the teaching of phonics and every day we will teach phonics as a separate session.
 We adopt the synthetic phonics approach through the 'Letters and Sounds' programme.
 This just means that each unknown word is sounded out and then blended together in order to read the word.
 The scheme teaches the sounds in an order which allows them to quickly begin to put sounds together to read words.
-When we first teach the letter sounds to the children, we favour using the 'Jolly Phonics' approach, which involves a short story and action to help children remember sounds.
+When we first teach the letter sounds to the children, we teach the children a short story and action to help children remember sounds.
 Alongside the skills of blending (putting sounds together to read) and segmenting (breaking words down to spell them), the children are also taught exception words that cannot be sounded out, such as 'was' or 'me'.
-We call these words 'tricky words' and they learn to read and to spell these from memory within each phase.
+We call these words 'sight words' and they learn to read and to spell these from memory within each phase.

 The Year R phonics curriculum teaches children the first letter sounds in manageable groups, based on the Letters and Sounds programme.
 Children are then taught to read and then write simple words using these sounds.
 By the end of Year R, we aim for all children to be working securely in Phase 3 and the majority working within Phase 4.
 In our Year R Parent Curriculum Workshop we teach parents how we deliver phonics within the curriculum and model to them the skill of blending and segmenting.